baniasbaabe/delightful-data-science/README.md

 ## Why this Book exists

 It was December 2022 when I started writing daily LinkedIn posts sharing one short Python/Data Science tip per day.
-My main goal was to share what I learnt over the years with others.
+My main goal was to share what I learnt over the years (and what I am currently learning) with others.
 I thought "When it's useful for me, it will be probably useful for other people too".

 As time went by, more and more people found the tips useful.
 Soon, I realized that these daily tips could be compiled into a comprehensive guide for anyone interested in becoming better Data Scientist.